General Motors Logo

 General Motors Logo History

 In the 1900s, entrepreneur William Durant owned a Durant-Dort Carriage company, which made horse-drawn transport and was a leader in its industry.
 She was in Flint, Michigan.
 In 1904, James H. Whiting, the Flint Wagon Works owner, sold him the Buick Motor Company.
-Then the new owner enlisted Charles Stewart Mott, his business partner, and four years later opened the General Motors Company holding company.
+Then, the new owner enlisted Charles Stewart Mott, his business partner, and four years later opened the General Motors Company holding company.
 He had previously agreed on the name with General Electric.

 The company’s first acquisition was Buick.
-It then bought out Oakland (the predecessor of Pontiac) and the brands Elmore, Cadillac Reliance Motor Truck, Rapid Motor Vehicle (GMC’s predecessor).
+It then bought out Oakland (the predecessor of Pontiac) and the brands Elmore, Cadillac Reliance Motor Truck, and Rapid Motor Vehicle (GMC’s predecessor).
 A year later, an attempt was made to get hold of the Ford Motor Company.
 For the transactions, the head of GM took out loans from banks, which succumbed to the panic of 1910-1911 and demanded that Durant be removed from office because, according to bankers, the company was too young and could not cope with the repayment of loans.
 The Board of Directors followed her instructions.

 General Motors Symbol

 William Crapo returned to the automotive industry, founding Chevrolet Motor Company with Swedish race car driver Louis Chevrolet.
-Since 1915, he managed it himself, and in 1916 GM re-registered the General Motors Corporation.
+Since 1915, he managed it himself, and in 1916, GM re-registered the General Motors Corporation.
 A year later, the founder of the Chevrolet Motor Company, which quickly became successful, acquired its controlling stake.
 In the spring of 1918, he merged the two firms, leaving the name GM.
 However, two years later, Pierre S. du Pont, who had supported the General Motors purchase, deposed Durant and replaced him with Alfred P. Sloan.

 What is General Motors?